 A common misconception people have of college is that you will only take classes in your major.
-While it is true the greater part of your college career, a little thing called general education or gen ed.
+While it is true for the greater part of your college career, you still have to complete a little thing called general education or gen ed.
 According to Southern Adventist University’s 2017-2018 Catalog, “The general education program develops scholarship from a variety of perspectives to prepare students for leadership in their churches, families, and in society.
 In developing the whole person, it challenges students to achieve physical fitness, to model Christ-likeness, to reflect on beauty, and to value truth.”
-In other words, gen ed exists to make you a well-rounded and informed individual.
+In other words, gen ed exists to make you a well-rounded and informed member of society.

 If you are starting to stress thinking of these additional class load, don’t worry; colleges build gen ed into the system.
 Let’s explore how this works with an example.
 But first some background on what credit hours are.

 Credit hours are the number of times a student meets in class per week.
 In a semesterly system (August-December and January-May), most classes are three credit hours, meaning students meet three times a week for 50 minutes per class period or two times a week for 75 minutes each.
 A full course load means you are a full-time student taking 16 credit hours that semester.